Robin Hood and the Prince of Aragon

-Robin Hood and the Prince of Aragon is Child ballad 129.
-The song portrays Robin Hood in a tale of chivalrous adventures, such as are uncommon in his ballads, and has seldom been featured in later tales.
+Robin Hood and the Prince of Aragon (Roud 3983, Child 129) is an English-language folk song.
+The song portrays Robin Hood in a tale of chivalrous adventures, such as are uncommon in his ballads, and has rarely been featured in later tales.

 Synopsis

 Robin Hood, Will Scadlock and Little John hunt a deer.
 After they feast, Robin meets a black-dressed woman on a black horse.
 She tells them that the Prince of Aragon has besieged London to demand the princess for his wife.
-He will only give it up if champions defeat the prince himself and two giants, and has set a deadline of Midsummer.
+He will only give it up if champions defeat the prince and two giants, and has set a deadline of Midsummer.
 Robin Hood, Will Scadlock, and Little John arrive just in time; Robin defeats the prince, and his men the giants.

-Robin begs, and gets, a pardon for himself and his men.
+Robin begs and receives a pardon for himself and his men.
 The princess chooses to marry Will.
-A noble weeps on seeing him, because he had a son much like him, now dead, and Will says that he is that son, still alive.
+A noble weeps upon seeing him, because he had a son much like him, now dead, and Will says he is that son, still alive.
 They celebrate the wedding.